-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
 The new Fire and Smoke Alarm Standard came into force in February 2022.
 This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire, or wood burner a carbon monoxide detector is also required.

-Any additional limits to inspection There were fully fitted floor coverings present at the time of the inspection.
+Any additional limits to inspection

+The property was fully furnished with fitted floor coverings present throughout at the time of the inspection.

 There were restricted sightlines of the roofs and chimney stacks.
 This limited the inspection of these areas.

-The roof void inspection was limited to head and shoulders level from the ceiling hatch.
-A thick layer of insulation was laid over the ceiling and joists.
+The roof void inspection was limited to head and shoulders from the ceiling hatch.
+A thick layer of insulation covered the joists.
 Aspects were therefore hidden from view.

-Inspection of external timber joinery was undertaken from ground level.
-Areas of timber decay may be hidden by paint finishes or only visible when closely inspected.
+The party walls in the roof void were rendered preventing inspection of their construction.

 We do not carry out an inspection for Japanese Knotweed, which is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 We have assumed that there is no Japanese Knotweed within the boundaries of the property or in neighbouring properties.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 If it exists, removal must be undertaken in a controlled manner by specialist contractors.
 This can prove to be expensive.